Netra-Patel/Simple-2-axis-Servo-Robotic-Arm/README.md

 ## Components Used
 - **MPU-6050**: Accelerometer and gyroscope sensor.
 - **Servo Motors**: Two standard servo motors.
-- **Arduino Uno**: Microcontroller for programming and integration.
+- **Arduino Mega**: Microcontroller for programming and integration.
 - **Jumper wires**, breadboard, and other basic hardware.

 ## How It Works